Antique porcelain dolls can be incredibly valuable.

 Maybe you received porcelain dolls as gifts when you were a child.
 Or perhaps you begged your parents to buy you a beautiful porcelain doll when you went to the toy store.
 Either way, you probably no longer have a use for these dolls.
 If you have a doll collection, you may be wondering how much it’s worth.
 It’s important to get the right value for your antiques.

 Luckily if you’re short on money, you can use these dolls to your advantage.
 Keeping them cooped up in your dusty attic is no way to make cash.
 You should consider selling your dolls instead.
 Figuring out the price of a doll will depend on a few things such as the type, condition, and manufacturer.
 Here are some quick tips that’ll help you sell porcelain dolls to make some extra cash:

 Before you can know how much your doll is worth, you’ll need to know what kind it is.

 There are several main types of antique dolls.
 They originate from different eras and countries.

 The Chinese porcelain doll is widely considered to be the rarest type of doll.
 China dolls have physical traits that are indicative of where they were produced.

-Another type of porcelain doll is the more popular “bisque doll.”
+Bisque dolls were first made with a leather or cloth body.
+At the beginning of the 20th century, these materials were changed to plastic and composition.
 These antiques often have doll-like faces, with big eyes and small mouths.
 Some bisque dolls have glass eyes that open and close.